 There also is thought in some circles that AM stereo could open up the industry.
-Says Magnavox's senior design engineer, Bob Streeter, "A good deal of the Western U.S. terrain with its "wide dispersion of population" isn't suitable for FM stereo, while it could be for AM research end, admits that "quad business has been dwindling," and Magnavox, for one, has dropped its quad line entirely.
+Says Magnavox's senior design engineer, Bob Streeter, "A good deal of the Western U.S. terrain with its "wide dispersion of population" isn't suitable for FM stereo, while it could be for AM stereo.